BoBkiNN/mc-server-installer/README.md

 # Installation and running
 There are 3 `.pyz` files in each release and you need to pick most closest to you:
 - `mcsi-ver.pyz`: A pure python archive, without any dependencies.
-Instead, all dependencies from [requirements.txt](mcsi/requirements.txt) must be installed
+Instead, dependencies from [pyproject.toml](pyproject.toml) must be installed
 - `mcsi-ver-win.pyz`: A python archive that contains dependencies to work on Windows
 - `mcsi-ver-linux.pyz`: A python archive that contains dependencies to work on Linux-like systems (e.g Ubuntu or Debian)